 As opposed to a typical corporation that is owned by shareholders and exists to generate profits for them, a cooperative is an organization established to provide certain goods or services to its members.
 Shareholders exercise control over the corporation based on the number of shares they own.
 Unlike a corporation, a cooperative is owned by those it provides service to, the members, and operates at cost.
 A cooperative principle is that each cooperative member’s vote is of equal value regardless of how long the member has been a member, or how much business they do with the cooperative.

 Capital credits represent the economic participation of the members of the cooperative.
 Rather than seeking capital funding through investors, a cooperative funds its operations through the business the member does with the cooperative.
-The excess of the member’s payments for services over the expenses and costs of providing those services are received as capital for the ongoing operations of the cooperative.
+Members, through their patronage, furnish capital for the ongoing operations of the cooperative.

 Capital credits should not be confused with profits.
-Cooperatives exist not to make a profit but to provide reliable and high-quality services to its members.
+Cooperatives are operated on a non-profit basis and exist not to make a profit but to provide reliable and high-quality services to its members.
 Instead of generating profits to give to shareholders, cooperatives reinvest any excess earning to improve and continue its operations for members.

-A fundamental tenet of cooperative operation is that the earnings of a cooperative are allocated to its members based on the amount of business the member does with the cooperative in excess of the cooperative’s costs and expenses.
+A fundamental tenet of cooperative operation is that the patronage-sourced margins of a cooperative are allocated to its members on a patronage basis from the furnishing of retail telecommunications services the member does with the cooperative in excess of the cooperative’s operating costs.
 A cooperative satisfies this requirement by making periodic allocation of capital credits to its members.
 An allocation is made annually for each member based on the amount of business the member did with the cooperative during the previous year.
 The cooperative is required to track the balance of these allocations for each member until they are eventually returned to the member.

 A retirement is the eventual return of the allocated capital credit to the member.
 The retirement of capital credits is a return of the member-furnished capital.
 Retirements are governed by the bylaws of the cooperative, which state that retirements are made at the discretion of the board if it is determined that the financial conditions of the cooperative will not be impaired by the return of capital.